MarieLeFloch/VegeTruck/README.md

 # VegeTruck
-Welcome to my food truck 100% vege !
+Welcome to my food truck 100% vege ! (in construction) This project is based on PHP

 ## Technical aspects
 Front
+- HTML/CSS
 - Bootstrap

 Back